Conservatives block Trump's big tax breaks bill in a stunning setback

 “That is bad economics.
 It is unconscionable,” said Rep. Brendan Boyle, the top Democratic lawmaker on the panel.

-In their push for deeper spending reductions, the conservatives are particularly eyeing Medicaid, the health care program for some 70 million Americans.
-They want new work requirements for aid recipients to start immediately, rather than on Jan.
-1, 2029, as the package proposes.

-Smucker said afterward he was confident “we’re going to get this done.”

-At the same time, the New Yorkers have been unrelenting in their demand for a much larger SALT deduction than what is proposed in the bill, which could send the overall cost of the package skyrocketing.
-Those talks are also underway.
+At the same time, talks are also underway with the New Yorkers have been unrelenting in their demand for a much larger SALT deduction than what is proposed in the bill, which could send the overall cost of the package skyrocketing.

 As it stands, the bill proposes tripling what's currently a $10,000 cap on the state and local tax deduction, increasing it to $30,000 for joint filers with incomes up to $400,000 a year.

-Note: This story has been corrected to show the package looks to offset $5 trillion, not $5 million, in lost revenue.